-Supporting the Women in Finance Charter
+Supporting the Women in Finance Charter in 2017

 About the Charter

-The Women in Finance Charter commits financial services firms to supporting the progression of women into senior management by focussing on developing existing colleagues with the potential to progress, setting public targets for improving gender diversity in senior management roles; and requiring firms to publicly report on progress to deliver against these internal targets to support the transparency and accountability needed to drive change.
+The Women in Finance Charter commits financial services firms to supporting the progression of women into senior management by focusing on developing existing colleagues with the potential to progress, setting public targets for improving gender diversity in senior management roles; and requiring firms to publicly report on progress to deliver against these internal targets to support the transparency and accountability needed to drive change.

 The Charter was developed following a joint report, Empowering Productivity: Harnessing the Talents of Women in Financial Services, by HM Treasury and Jayne-Anne Gadhia, CEO of Virgin Money, on increasing opportunities for women in the financial services sector to improve gender equality.

 Further information about the Charter can be found at Gov.uk.

 Our commitment to gender diversity

 The history of The Co-operative Bank demonstrates its strong roots supporting gender equality.
 The bank was formed to support the co-operative movement and reflect the values and ethics of that cause, the Rochdale Equitable Pioneers Society welcomed women to join, 80 years before women were given the right to vote in parliamentary elections.

 In 2016 we were one of the first companies to sign up to the Women in Finance Charter.
 The Charter helps improve opportunities and progression for women, and ensures that talent rises to the top in the finance sector regardless of gender.
 Our target is to achieve 40% representation of women in senior management roles by 2020 – a 25% increase on our 2016 benchmark of 32%.
 This is already changing the way we work and we are seeing progress towards our target: by October 2017, this figure had risen to 34%.
 We have put clear measures in place to help us deliver our 2020 target and will also seek to exceed it, if possible, beyond 2020.